Plumbing compressed air has been a topic that a lot of folks have posted questions on.

 Here is a broad range of information about compressed air regulators, and well worth reading now.That is enough for fundamentals.
 Now we will get to the plumbing compressed air information.
 I have broken the plumbing of compressed air into sections; portable and industrial installations.

-Often DIY portable air compressors come with a sort of plumbing kit, including package of connectors, couplers, maybe a blow gun, an air chuck for filling tires, and often a low cost, poor quality, PVC hose.
+Often DIY portable air compressors come with a sort of plumbing kit, including package of connectors, couplers, maybe a blow gun, an air chuck for filling tires, and often a PVC hose.

-So, I finally broke down and got rid of the low cost PVC hose that came with my small portable shop compressor, and sprung for a larger inner diameter rubber hose with much greater flexibility, and a better quality coupler.
-If you find the PVC hose that came with the compressor hard to work with, consider doing the same.
+I finally broke down and got rid of the low cost PVC hose that came with my small portable shop compressor, and sprung for a rubber hose.
+It has much greater flexibility.
+If you find the PVC hose that came with your air compressor hard to work with, consider doing the same.
 You will be glad you did in terms of easier use of compressed air.

-The air compressor will come with a discharge coupler downstream from the regulator, and you plug the connector on your air hose into that coupler to get air flowing into the air line.
+The air compressor will have a discharge coupler downstream from the regulator.
+You plug the connector on your air hose into that coupler to get air flowing into the air line and insert your air tool into the coupler at the other end of the air hose.
+Simple as that!

-Some folks find that when they do plug in the air connector, they do not get air in the hose.
-Here are the things you can check if you have that problem.
+Yet some folks find that when they do plug in the air connector, they do not get air in the hose.
+Here's a page on this site where you find the solution to the no-air-out-of-hose situation.

-When I am using my air tools, just before use, I put three drops of air tool lube oil into the in air-port of the tool.
-After using that tool, just before I put the tool away, , I put three more drops into it and give it a 1/2 second blast of air to distribute the oil.
+Rather than a continuous tool lubricator, when I start to use a particular air tool, I put three drops of air tool lube oil into the in air-port of the tool.
+After using that tool, just before I put the tool away, I put three more drops into it and give it a 1/2 second blast of air to distribute the oil.
 That's all the lube I use, and my tools stand up well.

 Mind you, I only use them for a couple of minutes, put them down, do something else, and then use them again for a couple of minutes.
 It is not continuous use at all.